srich36/TodayILearned/til_docs/JavaScript/React/React-router.md

 to match a path and render a compoonent

 - While there is a way to have a route configuration like in `vue-router` you generally do conditional rendering with `Switch` and nested `Switch` statements

+- To nest switches you put them in other components but still have to use the full path (e.g. `/accounts/add`)